kevinburke/gostdjs/time/README.md

 Zone computes the time zone in effect at time t, returning the abbreviated name of the zone (such as "CET") and its offset in seconds east of UTC.

-### Time

-A Time represents an instant in time with nanosecond precision.

-Time instants can be compared using the before, after, and equal methods.
-The sub method subtracts two instants, producing a Duration.
-The add method adds a Time and a Duration, producing a Time.

-The zero value of type Time is January 1, year 1, 00:00:00.000000000 UTC.
-As this time is unlikely to come up in practice, the isZero method gives a simple way of detecting a time that has not been initialized explicitly.

-Each Time has associated with it a Location, consulted when computing the presentation form of the time, such as in the Format, Hour, and Year methods.
-The methods local, utc, and in return a Time with a specific location.
-Changing the location in this way changes only the presentation; it does not change the instant in time being denoted and therefore does not affect the computations described in earlier paragraphs.

-Therefore, Time values should not be used as map or database keys without first guaranteeing that the identical Location has been set for all values, which can be achieved through use of the UTC or Local method, and that the monotonic clock reading has been stripped by setting t = t.round(0).
-In general, prefer t.equal(u) to t == u, since t.equal uses the most accurate comparison available and correctly handles the case when only one of its arguments has a monotonic clock reading.

-In addition to the required “wall clock” reading, a Time may contain an optional reading of the current process's monotonic clock, to provide additional precision for comparison or subtraction.
-See the “Monotonic Clocks” section in the package documentation for details.

 ### Location